 Map 170 of the TOP 100 lime-green series

 There was none of the festive air of the night before as we ate our muesli at the deserted bar, but we felt good after a night’s rest and were looking forward to our new itinerary, cruising from one village café to the next all the way to Montpellier.

 We left at 6:40 am, continuing along the road that we had arrived on, and came almost immediately to the highway.

 It was an easy few kilometres along the highway to Aimargues, passing a roundabout at the exit to le Cailar and then a second one.
-The traffic was light except for one moment when a large farm vehicle – a tractor or harvester – blocked the flow.
+The traffic was light except for one moment when a large, slow farm vehicle – a tractor or harvester – held up a long line of cars.

 The countryside was flat and verdant, with fine trees scattered about.
 Once in the centre of Aimargues, the hoped-for bar appeared, although we did not see it as first because of all the road works.